joblet

 # Check workflow validation

-rnx run --workflow=my-workflow.yaml # Shows validation details
+rnx job run --workflow=my-workflow.yaml # Shows validation details

 # Check available resources